 For digital or multi-modal projects, a workshop earlier in the research and writing process might be more useful; feel free to consult the FHI about timing at firstname.lastname@example.org.

-Deadline to Apply
+Deadline to apply

-The deadline for proposals is Tuesday, March 23, 2021.
+The deadline for proposals is Tuesday, November 1, 2022.

 Each workshop convenes two senior scholars whose work is relevant to the subject of the book in question, an acquisitions editor from a major scholarly press, and a select group of local faculty from Duke and area universities.

-The faculty member whose project is the focus of the workshop will select each participant.
+The Faculty member whose project is the focus of the workshop will select each participant.
 The FHI will handle all logistics related to the workshop, including sending formal invitations to workshop participants, making travel arrangements for external guests, scheduling the workshop, reserving a room, printing and distributing manuscripts to workshop participants, providing catered meals, and issuing honoraria.
 This allows faculty to focus on finishing their manuscripts in the months approaching the workshop.